 Learning and improving

 Wherever possible we go back to visit families and we ask questions to understand how helpful our support has been.
 This means we can keep on learning and improving the support that we give.

 We are committed to seeing a world where no family goes without shelter after disaster and we help as many families as we can.

 But we are a charity with limited resources and knowing who, where and when we can help can be hard.
 Take a look at our response criteria which helps us decide when we can help.

 Our highly trained ShelterBox response teams are always ready.

 Many are volunteers who train alongside members of staff and take time out from their own families and jobs to help other families around the world when disaster strikes.

 They play a crucial role in getting our aid to the families who need it most – but they do so much more than that.
 They get to know communities and work with local people to understand what’s needed and support families in making the most of the items provided.
 They think on their feet to solve logistical issues and they work with local governments and partners to support as many people as possible.

 A Theory of Change

-We are experts in shelter and we know that shelter means so much more than tents and tarpaulin.
+We are specialists in emergency shelter and we know that a place to call home after disaster means so much more than tent pegs and tarpaulins.